A message from your Board:

 Section 9.
 Notice of Meetings

-Written notice that states the place, day and hour of any meeting of members shall be posted on the CFP website, the sign at entrance to the neighborhood, on CFP’s social media platforms, and/or by email to each member entitled to vote at such meeting, not less than 5 nor more than 50 days before the date of such meeting, by or at the direction of the Officers or Directors calling the meeting.
+Written notice that states the place, day and hour of any meeting of members shall be posted on the CFP website, the sign at the entrance to the neighborhood, on CFP’s social media platforms (Facebook), or by email to each member entitled to vote at such meeting, not less than 5 nor more than 50 days before the date of such meeting, by or at the direction of the Officers or Directors calling the meeting.

 Section 10.
 Voting

-At any meeting of the members, ten members present shall constitute a quorum.
+At any meeting of the members, twenty members present shall constitute a quorum.
 Proxy votes are allowed.
 Each member shall have one vote.
+All issues to be voted on shall be decided by a simple majority of those present at the meeting (in person or proxy) in which the vote takes place.

 Article 4.
 Board of Directors